Decidability for Entailments of Symbolic Heaps with Arrays: Correctness of Decision Procedure

 Now we show the only-if part and the if part by using $h_6= h|_{\{s(t),s(t+1),\ldots,s(t')\}} + h_7$.

-The only-if part: Assume (\ref{eq_6}) and the antecedent of the conjunct.
-Then the antecedent of (\ref{eq_6}) holds, since they are equivalent.
-Then the succedent of (\ref{eq_6}) is true for $s,h_6$.
-Hence the succedent of the conjunct is true for $s,h_7$.
+The only-if part: Suppose (\ref{eq_6}) is true.
+By the above observation it is enough to consider the conjunct of the form (\ref{eq_7}) with this $I'$.
+Assume the antecedent of the conjunct is true for $s,h_7$.
+Then its succedent is also true for $s,h_7$ since the succedent of (\ref{eq_6}) is true for $s,h_6$.
+Therefore the form of (\ref{eq_7}) with $I'$ being this $I'$ holds.

-The if part: Assume (\ref{eq_7}) and the antecedent of (\ref{eq_6}).
-Then the antecedent of the conjunct holds, since they are equivalent.
-Then the succedent of the conjunct is true for $s,h_7$.
+The if part: Suppose that the forms of (\ref{eq_7}) for any $I'\subseteq I$ hold, and the forms of (\ref{eq_8}) for any $I'$ such that $\emptyset \neq I' \subseteq I$ hold.
+Assume that the antecedent of (\ref{eq_6}) is true for $s,h_6$.
+Then the succedent of the form (\ref{eq_7}) with $I'$ being this $I'$ holds for $s,h_7$ since its antecedent is true.
 Hence the succedent of (\ref{eq_6}) is true for $s,h_6$.
+Therefore (\ref{eq_6}) holds.

-Case~4.2: the case of $s \models m'<m \land m'=m_{I'} \land m'<m_{I\setminus I'}$ for some $I' \subseteq I$.
+{\bfseries Case~4.2:} the case of $s \models m'<m \land m'=m_{I'} \land m'<m_{I\setminus I'}$ for some $I' \subseteq I$.
 It is similar to Case 4.1 by using $h_6 = h|_{\{s(t), \ldots, s(t+m') \}} + h_8$.

 \textbf{Proof of Lemma~\ref{lemma:correct}~(2)}.\quad We first show the only-if part.
 Assume the left-hand side of the claim and $s,h \models \Pi \land \Tilde\Sigma$.
 By the left-hand side, we obtain $s,h \models \exists \Vec yP'(\Pi,\Sigma,S)$.
 Hence we have $s'$ such that $s',h \models P'(\Pi,\Sigma,S)$.
 By (1), $s',h \models \Pi \land \Sorted(\Sigma) \imp \Lor S$.
 Thus $s',h \models \Lor S$.
 Finally we have $s,h \models \exists \Vec y\Lor S$.